 As far as Australian landmarks go, it epitomises the character of a fast-growing city, and a has one of the best 360-degree views of Melbourne through floor-to-ceiling glass.

 It’s not just a landmark or a viewing platform or a place to face your fear of heights but an entertainment and dining hub as well.
+Visiting Eureka Skydeck is one of the most amazing things to do in Melbourne at night.

 9- Queen Victoria Building